ChaDe1922/dev_pipeline_test/.guides/content/Instructor-Notes-9675.md

 1. Re-run linter to show there are no more errors

 **3.0 CI**
-Continous integration is a setup that provides developers automated feedback every time they integrate their code into a repository (hopefully many times a day).
+Continuous integration is a setup that provides developers automated feedback every time they integrate their code into a repository (hopefully many times a day).
 There are tons of tools for this (maybe list a few you have used or that are popular).
 Instead of manually re-running a style checker, you can setup CI so that you get feedback on your style every time you commit.

 3.1 Github Actions
 To keep things simple, we are going to start our CI journey with Github Actions.